Bedroom Office Ideas to Increase Your Productivity

-Over the last few months, you have probably had to get quite creative when it comes to your work from home setup.
-Working in the kitchen or dining room is too close to the temptation of snacks, the living room sofa isn’t great for your posture and so that just leaves the bedroom.
+Over the last few months, you have probably had to get quite creative when it comes to your work-from-home setup.
+Working in the kitchen or dining room is often too close to the temptation of snacks, the living room sofa isn’t always great for your posture and so that just leaves the bedroom.
 Well, if expert bedroom office ideas are what you’re in search of, you’re in the right place.

 Kate Sullivan, MSc (Dist), is a work and well-being psychologist specialising in issues of work-life balance and burnout.
 Kate told us:

 “Where and how we work has a definite impact on our productivity – it’s easier to burn out if you don’t have adequate separation between your work and the rest of your life, and physical boundaries are a big part of that.
 By the same token, it’s also easy to become distracted during work time if your home life intrudes.
 For example, a pile of laundry you’ve been meaning to put away that you keep glancing at from the corner of your eye.

 “This means that the layout of your new work-from-home space is very important.
 I recommend that people get as much separation for their work as possible.
 This is often not easy in a small flat, or if you have a shared space, but there are some reasonably easy, low-cost ways to do so.”

 There’s more to bedroom office ideas than simply what looks good.
 Here, we explore a range of tips and tricks to ensure your bedroom office helps, instead of hinders, your productivity: